shellzie/grunt-boot-server-async/README.md

 `matchString` is the string in stdout that indicates your server has fully started.
 This is used to determine when the task has completed and then done() is called.

-In the example below, we are starting a rails server.
-For the rails app to use the correct gemset (not the global), you may find that you have to set the `GEM_PATH` explicitly pointing to your application's gemset path to avoid a "gem not found error."
-This is because relying on cd'ing to the `cwd` directory you wish to boot the server in does not seem to be enough to switch into the correct gemset.
+If you need to set any process environment variables, that assignment should be in a hash.
+As an example below, when booting a rails server, using `cwd` to change to the directory you want to boot up in is not enough to specify the gemset.
+The gemset does not get switched to properly from global gemset to your application specific gemset so you have to explicitly set it here.
+This is what I found.
+If there is a better way of doing it, please contribute.

 ```js
 grunt.initConfig({